Innova-360/Accurack_Software_FrontEnd_/.copilot/instructions.md

 6. Should this be responsive/mobile-friendly?
 7. Does this need to integrate with the backend API?

-Remember: Always plan, analyze, and confirm and ask me before making any changes to ensure the integrity of the inventory management system.
+Remember: Always plan, analyze, then confirm and ask me before making any changes to ensure the integrity of the inventory management system.
+You have access to whole codebase but change only neccessary files.
+And don't remove any spaces, extra lines, even if they are unneccessary. don't remove any big amount of code, just comment it and write your own beneath it.